agronholm/pythonfutures/docs/index.rst

 .. function:: wait(fs, timeout=None, return_when=ALL_COMPLETED)

-   Wait for the :class:`Future` instances (possibly created by different :class:`Executor`s) given by *fs*  to complete.
+   Wait for the :class:`Future` instances (possibly created by different :class:`Executor` instances) given by *fs*  to complete.
 Returns a named 2-tuple of sets.
 The first set, named "done", contains the futures that completed (finished or were cancelled) before the wait completed.
 The second set, named "not_done", contains uncompleted futures.

    *timeout* can be used to control the maximum number of seconds to wait before returning. *timeout* can be an int or float.
 If *timeout* is not specified or